bugsbugsbux/notes-on-nix/notes-on-nix.md

 last argument and is returned by another function with takes the second to last argument, and so on; this is called "currying".

+The term **closure** is also used by nix in reference to all the packages a package depends on (as well as the packages they depend on, etc).
+Build-dependencies and runtime-dependencies may differ; if not specified "package closure" usually only means the runtime dependencies.

 ```nix
 # You cannot put the following nix-expressions in the same file, as only
 # one expression is allowed per file!